zeropoolnetwork/sharded-storage-docs/article/brief.md

 The network consists of pools of 512 nodes.
 Files are split into words of 64 numbers, and these sequences of 64 numbers are encoded as one word for each node.
 There can be many pools.
 When a node goes offline, it is replaced by a free node with a random shuffling of a small number of nodes between pools (up to 2 swaps, but can be less) to prevent an attacker from concentrating malicious nodes in one pool.

+Nodes are divided into two types: free and non-free.
 Free nodes queue for files and mine on plots, like in Chia, thus proving they have disk space.
 Non-free nodes occasionally perform a random data access proof, which proves that the node stores a specific file in its entirety.
 Such proofs can be made frequently and aggregated.

-Node management is done through a smart contract.
+Node management is done through a smart contract employing ZK Proofs.
 All proofs and the smart contract can be represented as a recursive SNARK on Plonky3 or its elements, such as polynomial commitments.

 In its basic implementation, it is similar to a low-level web3 RAID disk of several petabytes in size, with no upper limit, because all nodes only participate in a smart contract that mixes them in pools, and this is a relatively rare event.
 The size of the nodes (tens of terabytes) is orders of magnitude larger than the information needed to manage their mixing in pools.